buy linux on cd and dvd

 Invalid command 'SSLEngine', perhaps misspelled or defined by a module not included in the server configuration

 I had forgotten to install mod_ssl as part of Apache.
-A quick yum search mod_ssl revealed:
+I then ran the command:

 $ yum search mod_ssl